Menopause and Heartburn: How to find relief

 5. Avoid lying down for an hour after eating.
 Lying down right after eating can increase the risk of acid reflux, so it’s important to stay upright for at least an hour after eating.

-Similarly, eating too close to bedtime can increase the risk of acid reflux, so it’s important to avoid eating for at least a few hours before going to bed.
+Eating too close to bedtime can increase the chance of acid reflux, so try to avoid eating for at least a few hours before going to bed.

-Stress reduction techniques such as meditation, yoga, and deep breathing exercises can help improve symptoms of heartburn in some people.
-Getting enough sleep, and practicing relaxation techniques, can also help reduce the frequency and severity of heartburn symptoms.
+Stress reduction techniques such as meditation, yoga, and deep breathing exercises can help improve symptoms.

 Infographic listing 10 simple ways to reduce heartburn during menopause.